 Secretary of CEB and Director of the CEB Secretariat

-From 1992 to 1998, Ms. Petrova served in various capacities in the UN Development Programme (UNDP).
-She was Deputy Chief of Division in the Regional Bureau for Europe and the CIS from 1994 to 1996 with direct country responsibilities for the five Central Asian Republics and thematic responsibilities for the regional UNDP programmes on aid management, public administration and governance.
+Appointed in UNDP as the first Area Officer for the CIS countries immediately after their admission as UN members in 1992, Ms. Petrova traveled extensively to the region for negotiations on the opening of UN offices, project formulation, fund-raising and contacts with international financial institutions.
+She later served as Deputy Chief of Division in the Regional Bureau for Europe and the CIS with direct country responsibilities for the five Central Asian Republics and thematic responsibilities for the regional UNDP programmes on aid management, public administration and governance.

-Prior to joining UNDP, Ms. Petrova worked in the Bulgarian National Commission for UNESCO.
-She holds an M.A.L.D. in international law and diplomacy from the Fletcher School of Law and Diplomacy, Boston.
+Prior to joining UNDP, Ms. Petrova worked in the Bulgarian National Commission for UNESCO on international cooperation projects in education and academic research.

 She holds a Master's degree in international law and diplomacy from the Fletcher School, Tufts University, as well as a Master's degree in international economic relations from the University of National and World Economy, Sofia, Bulgaria.